SamikshyaNanda4/chat_App/README.md

 # chat_App

-Talk-a-tive is a Full Stack Chatting App.
+Keepo is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack